Welcome to Our Blog - Camino de Madrid

 As the afternoon progressed we began to find it very warm on the exposed country tracks.
 As we were making our way parallel to the road we spotted a farmer ploughing his field, sending up a rich earthy smell into the warm air.
 We were delighted to see a flock of twenty storks following behind the plough, studiously searching the freshly turned earth for grubs, worms, and other tasty morsels.
 In Canada we most often see gulls behaving this way!

-From there we headed back our into the fields for the final 5 km to Santa Maria la Real de Nieva.
-We were still following the hard packed white sandy track through the fields, and eventually we could see the highway beside us.
-The albergue in the town was closed, and the only accommodations we could find were in the Hostal Avanto, which was about 1 km before the town.
-We had been hoping there was a shortcut across the fields, but to our dismay there was a high speed railway line running between the path we were on and the highway, which prevented us from crossing over.
-In the end we had to walk all the way into town and then backtrack down the shoulder of the very busy, hot highway.
+From there we headed back out into the fields for the final 5 km to Santa Maria la Real de Nieva.
+We were still following the hard-packed white sandy track through the fields, and eventually, we could see the highway beside us.
+The Albergue in the town was closed, and the only accommodations we could find were in the Hostal Avanto, which was about 1 km from the town.
+We had been hoping there was a shortcut across the fields, but to our dismay, there was a high-speed railway line running between the path we were on and the highway, which prevented us from crossing over.
+In the end, we had to walk all the way into town and then backtrack down the shoulder of the very busy, hot highway.

 When we reached the restaurant and hostel we immediately had a cold drink at the bar, even before heading upstairs to our room, which was incredibly clean and very nice.
 We cooled off, took showers, and did our laundry.
 We then took the tiny elevator, which gave an alarming thump every time we stepped into it, back downstairs and headed back down the highway to town to see if anything was open.